nep-pack/NonlinearEigenproblems.jl/docs/src/gallery.md

-# The Gallery function
+# Gallery

-A large number of examples are provided in the `nep_gallery`.
+We have created a gallery of problems in order to make examples easily accessible and reproducible.
+They are available in the function `nep_gallery`.
+We also have an interface which allows you to access problems for the [Berlin-Manchester problem collection](gallery.md#Berlin-Manchester-collection-1).

 ```julia-repl
 julia> using Gallery